-The special education and teaching bilingual exceptional individuals programs lead to a master of science in education degree and eligibility for New York State certification in special education.
-These graduate programs are designed for students with undergraduate majors in education or special education.
+The special education programs lead to a master of science in education degree and eligibility for New York State certification in special education.
+The teaching bilingual exceptional individuals program leads to eligibility for a New York State Bilingual Education Extension.
+The early childhood and childhood special education graduate programs are designed for students with undergraduate majors in early childhood, childhood or special education.

 5. Faculty review.

 6. Completion of a special application (available from the department or download from http://graduateschool.buffalostate.edu/supplemental-application-materials).

 7. The ability to speak English and Spanish, and complete an oral interview (for Special Education: Bilingual Certificate Program applicants only).

 In addition, all applicants should review the Admission to a Graduate Program section in this catalog.